reshalfahsi/simple-face-recognition-project/cpp/README.md

 # Simple Face Recognition Project in C++

-This project implements face recognition in C++.
-It received an image from the webcam.
+The face recognition system implemented in C++.
+It received a video stream from the webcam.
 Then, the result is shown in the window GUI.

 ![alt text](img/demo.gif)